 Command Prompt with administrative rights will be opened.

 3. To turn the hibernation off, copy-paste this command and hit Enter.

 powercfg h off

 This problem may be caused by a fast startup.
 Disabling it will solve this issue.

 1. Press Windows key+R to launch Run window.

 2. Now, copy-paste this command and then hit Enter to execute it.

 Power Options window will be opened.

-3. In Power Options window, on the left hand side, click on “Choose what power buttons do“.
+3. Now, click on the “Choose what power buttons do” option.

-4. Now, click on “Change settings that are currently unavailable“.
+4. You need to click on “Change settings that are currently unavailable“.